authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 8. If the remaining set contains only a single record, this record is used for BIMI Assertion.

-Stamp BIMI status in Authentication Results {#bimi-results}
+Affix BIMI status to Authentication Results header field {#bimi-results}
 ----------------------------------

-Upon completion of Indicator Discovery, an MTA SHOULD stamp the result in the Authentication-Results header using the following syntax, with the following key=value pairs:
+Upon completion of Indicator Discovery, an MTA SHOULD affix the result in the Authentication-Results header using the following syntax, with the following key=value pairs:

 bimi: Result of the bimi lookup (plain-text; REQUIRED).
 Range of values are 'pass' (BIMI successfully validated), 'none' (no BIMI record present), 'fail' (syntax error in the BIMI record, or some other error), 'temperror' (DNS lookup problem), or 'skipped' (BIMI check did not perform, possibly because the message did not comply with the minimum requirements such as passing DMARC, or the MTA does not trust the sending domain).
 The MTA MAY put comments in parentheses after bimi result, e.g., bimi=skipped (sender not trusted) or bimi=skipped (message failed DMARC).